manzt/juv/README.md

 uvx --with-requirements=requirements.txt --from=jupyter-core --with=jupyterlab jupyter lab notebook.ipynb
 ```

-While slightly more verbose, and breaking self-containment, this approach works well.
+While slightly more verbose and breaking self-containment, this approach
+totally works and saves you from installing another dependency.